 Debunking the Pennsylvania Game Commission

-Madigan did not like being told that he did not see a mountain lion.
+Roger did not like being told that he did not see a mountain lion on his farm.
 After gathering more information on local sightings he called a meeting in his office with the PGC.
 He invited another wildlife agency to the meeting -- the only agency that could assert jurisdiction over the heads of the PGC regarding the mountain lion issue.
 That agency was the U.S. Fish and Wildlife Service.
 The USFWS can assert jurisdiction regarding moutain lions under the Endangered Species Act.

-Senator Madigan is surely an intelligent man.
-He is surely intelligent enough to know how he would have felt for the rest of his life if a child, possibly his own grandchild, had been killed or mauled by a mountain lion at his party.
+Senator Roger Madigan is surely an intelligent man, intelligent enough to know how he would have felt for the rest of his life if a child, possibly his own grandchild, had been killed or mauled by a mountain lion at his party on his farm.
 He would have blamed himself for being unaware of the risk he created with an irresistable mix of stimuli and opportunity.
-He would have also blamed the PGC for leading him, and everyone else in his community, into a false sense of security about mountain lions.
+He would have also blamed the PGC for leading him, and everyone else in his community, into a false sense of security about mountain lions in Pennsylvania.

 The push of the meeting in Madigan's office was apparently to force the PGC's official position to something more rational-sounding, like "There might be mountain lions in Pennsylvania."

 That change to the official position would not cause public panic ... but it might make the difference between no caution whatsoever, and basic sensible caution, in situations where small children are playing in the woods unattended, perhaps during outdoor summer barbeques where enticing smoke is wafting into the forest.
 These situations are common in Pennsylvania in the summer.
-Mere awareness of the potential might prevent a tragedy.
+Mere awareness of the potential might prevent a horrible tragedy for a family.

 Only those people who attended the meeting in Madigan's office know exactly what was said, but it must have been a proud moment for U.S. federalism, because the USFWS afterward announced that there "needs to be a study" to determine whether mountain lions exist in Pennsylvania, and the study should be conducted directly by the USFWS.